Cloud Setup

 Selecting EC2 Instances by Name Tag

-After that, you may filter instances by one or more tags: AWS (Amazon Web Services) offers the possibility to tag EC2 resources to simplify the administration of your cloud infrastructure.
-As a form of meta data, tags can be used to create user-friendly names and improve coordination between multiple users.
+After that, you may filter instances by one or more tags: AWS (Amazon Web Services) offers the ability to tag EC2 resources to simplify the administration of your cloud infrastructure.
+As a form of metadata, tags can be used to create user-friendly names and improve coordination between multiple users.

 ec2_admin lets you select your EC2 resources based on the tag name.
-For example, when listing running instances, you can use filtering to reduce the set of instances shown:
+For example, when listing running instances, you can use filtering to reduce the set of displayed instances:

 Filter instances by one or more tags: